 Management Proposals to Ratify Existing Charter or Bylaw Provisions Generally vote against management proposals to ratify provisions of the company's existing charter or bylaws, unless these governance provisions align with best practice.
-In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering:> The presence of a shareholder proposal addressing the same issue on the same ballot;> The board's rationale for seeking ratification;> Disclosure of actions to be taken by the board should the ratification proposal fail;> Disclosure of shareholder engagement regarding the board's ratification request;> The level of impairment to shareholders' rights caused by the existing provision; > The history of management and shareholder proposals on the provision at the company's past meetings;> Whether the current provision was adopted in response to the shareholder proposal;> The company's ownership structure; and> Previous use of ratification proposals to exclude shareholder proposals.
+In addition, voting against/withhold from individual directors, members of the governance committee, or the full board may be warranted, considering: > The presence of a shareholder proposal addressing the same issue on the same ballot; > The board's rationale for seeking ratification; > Disclosure of actions to be taken by the board should the ratification proposal fail; > Disclosure of shareholder engagement regarding the board's ratification request; > The level of impairment to shareholders' rights caused by the existing provision; > The history of management and shareholder proposals on the provision at the company's past meetings; > Whether the current provision was adopted in response to the shareholder proposal; > The company's ownership structure; and > Previous use of ratification proposals to exclude shareholder proposals.
 Net Operating Loss (NOL) Poison Pills/Protective Amendments Vote against proposals to adopt a poison pill for the state purpose of protecting a company's NOLs if the term of the pill would exceed the shorter of 3 years and the exhaustion of the NOL.
-Vote case-by-case on management proposals for poison pill ratification, considering the following factors, if the term of the pill would be the shorter of 3 years (or less) and the exhaustion of the NOL: the ownership threshold to transfer, the ownership threshold to transfer, the company's existing governance structure, and any other relevant factors.
+Vote case-by-case on management proposals for poison pill ratification, considering the following factors, if the term of the pill would be the shorter of 3 years (or less) and the exhaustion of the NOL: the ownership threshold to transfer, the value of the NOLs, (iii) shareholder protection mechanisms, the company's existing governance structure, and any other relevant factors.
 Vote against proposals to adopt a protective amendment for the stated purpose of protecting a company's NOLs if the effective term of the protective amendment would exceed the shorter of 3 years and the exhaustion of the NOL.
-Vote case-by-case, considering the following factors, for management proposals to adopt an NOL protective amendment that would remain in effect for the shorter of 3 years (or less) and the exhaustion of the NOL.
-Vote case-by-case, considering the following factors, for management proposals to adopt an NOL protective amendment that would remain in effect for the shorter of 3 years (or less) and the exhaustion of the NOL: (i) the ownership threshold to transfer, (ii) the value of the NOL: (ii) shareholder protection mechanisms, (iv) the company's existing governance structure, and (v) any other relevant factors.
+Vote case-by-case , considering the following factors, for management proposals to adopt an NOL protective amendment that would remain in effect for the shorter of 3 years (or less) and the exhaustion of the NOL: (i) the ownership threshold to transfer, (ii) the value of the NOLs, (iii) shareholder protection mechanisms, (iv) the company's existing governance structure, and (v) any other relevant factors.
 Supermajority Shareholder Vote Requirements Vote for proposals to reduce supermajority shareholder vote requirements for charter amendments, mergers and other significant business combinations.For companies with shareholder(s) who own a significant amount of company stock, vote case-by-case , taking into account: a) ownership structure; b) quorum requirements; and c) supermajority vote requirements.
 Vote against proposals to require a supermajority shareholder vote for charter amendments, mergers and other significant business combinations.